ImplFerris/esp32-book/src/std-to-no-std/cross-compilation/toolchain.md

 channel = "esp"
 ```

+You can use a custom toolchain instead of the default "esp" toolchain.
+In this book, I'm using a custom toolchain called "book-1.0.0".
+Just make sure your toolchain is properly installed and that you use the exact name; otherwise, you'll see an error saying it's not installed.

 ## Build-std

 Try to build again.
 It still won't compile, but this time the error looks a little different.
 Now it just says it can't find the crate for std.